VasilGVasilev/InterviewPrep/myNotes/asynchronous.md

 So, back to the current problem, single threaded means only one call stack.
 One call stack, in turn, means only one piece of code can be executed at a time.
 In our case with console.log('Fetching data...') and fetchData function, given the nature of Javascript to be non-blocking, Javascript does not wait for the response of the callback, but moves on with the interpretation of the subsequent blocks of code.
 Finally, the answer -> the callback is 'extracted' from the JS engine flow of execution onto a separate thread.
 Thus, concurrency becomes possible.
 But where is this callback 'extracted'?
-It depends.
+The general answer is that any such asynchronious function utilizes the Web API by relying on the event loop to manage its queue priority to re-enter the Javascript engine event cycle.
-In the case of callbacks, the Timer Web API sets the setTimeout as a task in the queue.
-This queue is managed by the event loop which await for the call stack to be cleared of any functions and then proceedes to add the callback set as a task in the queue.
-Thus, why the delay set in setTimeout is also known as minimum delay time.
+In the case of callbacks, the Timer Web API sets the setTimeout as a task in the task queue.
+This queue is managed by the event loop which awaits for the call stack to be cleared of any functions and then proceeds to add the callback set as a task in the queue.
+That is why the delay set in setTimeout is also known as minimum delay time.
 Because it is unclear when the call stack will be freed up exactly so that a new event cycle can be executed.

 **Promises**